maskedcoder/CartoonJS/README.markdown

 - `cx2` : The x coordinate of the second control point
 - `cy2` : The y coordinate of the second control point

-##### CartoonItem.quadraticCurveTo(x, y, cx, cy) -> this
+##### CartoonPathItem.quadraticCurveTo(x, y, cx, cy) -> this

-Adds two points to the CartoonItem's path which describe a [quadraticCurveTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#quadraticCurveTo%28%29).
-This CartoonItem is returned.
+Adds two points to the CartoonPathItem's path which describe a [quadraticCurveTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#quadraticCurveTo%28%29).
+This CartoonPathItem is returned.

 - `x` : The x coordinate of the destination of the curve
 - `y` : The y coordinate of the destination of the curve
 - `cx` : The x coordinate of the control point
 - `cy` : The y coordinate of the control point

-##### CartoonItem.arcTo(x, y, x2, y2, radius) -> this
+##### CartoonPathItem.arcTo(x, y, x2, y2, radius) -> this

-Adds two points to the CartoonItem's path which describe an [arcTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#arcTo%28%29).
+Adds two points to the CartoonPathItem's path which describe an [arcTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#arcTo%28%29).
 For a more in-depth explanation of how arcTo commands work, see [DBP-Consulting](http://www.dbp-consulting.com/tutorials/canvas/CanvasArcTo.html).
-This CartoonItem is returned.
+This CartoonPathItem is returned.

 - `x` : The x coordinate of the destination of the curve
 - `y` : The y coordinate of the destination of the curve